Voice Coaching for Politicians *Political Public Speaking & Campaigning

 His style as a great Public Speaker

-Let’s look at the public speaking skills of one of the finest politicians: President Bill Clinton.
+As an exercise, let’s take an in-depth look at the public speaking skills of two-term President of the USA: Bill Clinton.

-One of the things I admire most about Bill Clinton is his ability to connect with his listener.
-There is never ambivalence or ambitguity when he says something.
-He doesn't speak like an academic so that people understand everything he says.
+One of the things I admire about Clinton is his ability to connect with the listener, whether being interviewed on a talk show or speaking to thousands in an arena.
+There is never ambivalence or ambiguity when he says something.
+He doesn't speak like an academic and people understand what he says.

-Clinton has immediate disposal to his power with passion and ease, and he is never tentative.
-You have never really seen him ‘flustered’.
-He has a phenomenal ‘trust-factor’.
-We never question that he is the expert, he is the leader, and entirely in charge.
-Every word he speaks rests in ‘suredness’, and his southern drawl even endears us as he pronounces the word “can’t” like “caayn’t”, “lines” becomes “laaans”, and “whine” becomes “whaaan”. shwa
+Clinton can access an authoritative style of communication with passion and ease.
+He is never tentative.
+You have never really seen him ‘flustered’ and he has a high ‘trust-factor’.
+We never question that he is the expert, the leader, and entirely in charge.
+Every word he speaks rests in ‘suredness’, and his southern drawl even endears us as he pronounces the word “can’t” like “caayn’t”, “lines” becomes “laaans”, and “whine” becomes “whaaan”.

-One of his greatest assets is his wit, which can be scathing to an opponent.
+One of his greatest assets is his wit, which can throw an opponent off guard.
 He smirks as he points out their absurdities.
-Psychologically speaking, to laugh at someone is one of the most undermining things one could do.
+Psychologically speaking, to laugh at someone is one of the most undsettling things one could do.

 We saw Clinton’s speaking talent before he was elected president.
 During a presidential debate with George Bush Sr., Clinton literally captivated the audience when he stepped out from behind his lectern and stood right in front of the audience speaking directly to them, as if he were one of them.
 People still remember that as a stand-out.